-The acronym VARK stands for the VARK modalities – Visual, Aural, Read/write, and Kinesthetic – sensory modalities that are used for learning information.
+The acronym VARK stands for the four VARK modalities – Visual, Aural, Read/write, and Kinesthetic – sensory modalities that are used for learning information.
 Fleming and Mills (1992) suggested these four modalities that seem to reflect the experiences of students and teachers.
 Although there is some overlap between them they are defined as follows.

 Aural / Auditory (A):

 The Aural mode describes a preference for information that is “heard or spoken.”
-Learners who have this as their main preference report that they learn best from lectures, group discussion, radio, email, using mobile phones, speaking, and talking things through.
-Email is included here because; although it is text and could be included in the Read/write category (below), it is often chat-style with abbreviations, colloquial terms, slang and non-formal language.
+Learners who have this as their main preference report that they learn best from lectures, group discussions, radio, email, using mobile phones, speaking and talking things through.
+Email is included here because; although it is text and could be included in the Read/write category (below), it is often chat-style with abbreviations, colloquial terms, slang, and non-formal language.
 The Aural preference includes talking out loud as well as talking to oneself.
 Often people with this preference want to sort things out by speaking first, rather than sorting out their ideas and then speaking.
-They may say again what has already been said, or ask an obvious and previously answered question.
-They have a need to say it themselves and they learn through saying it – their way.
+They may say again what has already been said or ask an obvious and previously answered question.
+They have a need to say it themselves and they learn by saying it – their way.

-It includes demonstrations, simulations, videos and movies of “real” things, as well as case studies, practice and applications.
+It includes demonstrations, simulations, and videos of “real” things, as well as case studies, practice, and applications.
 The key is the reality or concrete nature of the example.
 If it can be grasped, held, tasted, or felt it will probably be included.
-People with this as a strong preference learn from the experience of doing something and they value their own background of experiences and less so, the experiences of others.
-It is possible to write or speak Kinesthetically if the topic is strongly based in reality.
+People with this preference learn from the experience of doing something and they value their own experiences and less so, the experiences of others.
+It is possible to write or speak Kinesthetically if the topic is strongly based on reality.
 An assignment that requires the details of who will do what and when, is suited to those with this preference, as is a case study or a working example of what is intended or proposed.

 What about Mixtures?
 Multimodality (MM):